Updated: Apr 21

-We talked about “letting go”.
-I read a lovely passage that a great Tibetan buddhist master wrote about the nature of mind.
-How when we grasp at our thoughts they become solid concepts that are like frozen water.
-How through the practice of meditation we can allow our thoughts to come and go without clinging to them and how that is like allowing our concepts to thaw and become like flowing water.
-We talked about how being in the present moment with mindful awareness provides us with a spacious perspective that is relaxing and peaceful, which allows up to let go.
-And we talked about how we are also tested by the demands and obstacles of of our post-meditation lives.
+We talked about “letting go.”
+I read a lovely passage that a great Tibetan Buddhist master wrote about the nature of the mind.
+When we grasp our thoughts, they become solid concepts like frozen water.
+Through meditation, we can allow our thoughts to come and go without clinging to them, and how that is like allowing our concepts to thaw and become like flowing water.
+We talked about how being in the present moment with mindful awareness provides us with a spacious, relaxing, peaceful perspective that allows us to let go.
+And we talked about how the demands and obstacles of our post-meditation life to test us.

-We talked about how prison life is a great challenge and the guys expressed their appreciation and good fortune to have meditation practice as part of their prison life.
-We talked about how circumstances, whether hard or easy, pleasant or painful, is an opportunity to practice awareness, kindness and compassion.
-And we talked about how taking direct responsibility for our thoughts, feelings, behaviors and actions is another way of saying we are willing to Let Go of our ingrained habitual patterns.
+We meditated for 10 minutes contemplating the “letting go” state of mind.
+We ended with the dedication of merit chants.
 We’re getting ready to move from the “battle room” to a new space in another building (the battle room is below the chapel that has amplified church music that is quite distracting for our practice).
-The new practice space is completely quiet and will no doubt aid our meditation practice.
+The new practice space is quiet and will undoubtedly aid our meditation practice.

 Report from a prison dharma volunteer.